 Weekends are made for pancakes, and French toast, but weekdays need a ready made breakfast that you eat on the run.
 That's where muffins come in.
 You can make them over the weekend, and have breakfast sorted for the whole week.

 I'm all about these perfectly moist vegan blueberry muffins for breakfast these days.
-Sometimes you just crave a classic treat like a blueberry muffin, and these tick all the boxes, plus they contain no egg and are dairy free!
+Sometimes you just crave a classic treat like a blueberry muffin, and these tick all the boxes, plus they contain no egg and are dairy-free!

 Loaded with juicy, healthy blueberries and perfectly moist without being too dense, these vegan blueberry muffins can be whipped up in about 30 minutes.
 Most of the ingredients are staples you'll already have on hand, and I guarantee you'll wonder why eggs were ever even necessary for making a light and fluffy muffin.